Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Setup an RDS MySQL instance with multiple read replicas in 2 availability zones to store the user preference data.
 The mobile application will query the user preferences from the read replicas.
 Leverage the MySQL user management and access privilege system to manage security and access credentials.
 - [ ] Store the user preference data in 53 Setup a DynamoDB table with an item for each user and an item attribute pointing to the user' 53 object.
 The mobile application will retrieve the 53 URL from DynamoDB and then access the 53 object directly utilize STS, Web identity Federation, and 53 ACLs to authenticate and authorize access.

-### in the Amazon RDS which uses the SQL Server engine, what is the maximum size for a Microsoft SQL Server DB Instance with SQL Server Express edition?
+### In the Amazon RDS which uses the SQL Server engine, what is the maximum size for a Microsoft SQL Server DB Instance with SQL Server Express edition?

 - [x] 10GB per DB.
 - [ ] 100GB per DB.